instructor-ai/instructor/README.md

 assert isinstance(tasks, ChatCompletion)
 pprint(tasks.kwargs, indent=3)
 """
-{
-    "messages": [
-        {
-            "role": "system",
-            "content": "You are a world class, state of the art agent capable of correctly completing the task: `Segment emails into search queries`" },
-        {
-            "role": "user",
-            "content": "<email>Can you find the video I sent last week and also the post about dogs</email>" },
-        ...
-        {
-            "role": "assistant",
-            "content": "Lets think step by step to get the correct answer:"
-        }
-    ],
-    "functions": [
-        {
-            "name": "MultiSearch",
-            "description": "Correct segmentation of `Search` tasks",
-            "parameters": {
-                "type": "object",
-                "properties": {
-                    "tasks": {
-                        "description": "Correctly segmented list of `Search` tasks", "type": "array",
-                        "items": {"$ref": "#/definitions/Search"}
-                    }
-                },
-                "definitions": {
-                    "Search": {
-                        "type": "object",
-                        "properties": {
-                            "id": {"type": "integer"},
-                            "query": {"type": "string"}
-                        },
-                        "required": ["id", "query"]
-                    }
-                },
-                "required": ["tasks"]
-            }
-        }
-    ],
-    "function_call": {"name": "MultiSearch"},
-    "max_tokens": 1000,
-    "temperature": 0.1,
-    "model": "gpt-3.5-turbo-0613"
-}
+{  'function_call': {'name': 'MultiSearch'},
+'functions': [  {  'description': 'Correct segmentation of `Search` tasks',
+    'name': 'MultiSearch',
+    'parameters': {  'definitions': {  'Search': {  'properties': {  'id': {  'type': 'integer'},
+                                                                    'query': {  'type': 'string'}},
+                                                    'required': [  'id',
+                                                                    'query'],
+                                                    'type': 'object'}},
+                    'properties': {  'tasks': {  'description': 'Correctly '
+                                                                'segmented '
+                                                                'list '
+                                                                'of '
+                                                                '`Search` '
+                                                                'tasks',
+                                                'items': {  '$ref': '#/definitions/Search'},
+                                                'type': 'array'}},
+                    'required': ['tasks'],
+                    'type': 'object'}}],
+   'max_tokens': 1000,
+   'messages': [  {  'content': 'Your personality is `Professional, clear and '
+                                'concise`\n'
+                                '\n'
+                                'You are a world class, state of the art agent ' 'capable of correctly completing the task: ' '`Segment emails into search queries`\n'
+                                '\n'
+                                'These are the guidelines you consider when ' 'completing your task:\n'
+                                '\n'
+                                '* You never swear\n'
+                                '* You are polite\n'
+                                '* You say please and thank you often.\n' '\n'
+                                'Here are some tips to help you complete the ' 'task:\n'
+                                '\n'
+                                '* When unsure about the correct segmentation, ' 'try to think about the task as a whole\n' '* If acronyms are used expand them to their ' 'full form\n'
+                                '* Use multiple phrases to describe the same ' 'thing',
+                     'role': 'system'},
+                  {  'content': '<email>Can you find the video I sent last ' 'week and also the post about dogs</email>', 'role': 'user'},
+                  {  'content': 'Lets think step by step to get the correct ' 'answer:',
+                     'role': 'assistant'}],
+   'model': 'gpt-3.5-turbo-0613',
+   'temperature': 0.1}
 """

 # Once we call .create we'll be returned with a multitask object that contains our list of task
 result = tasks.create()

 for task in result.tasks:
     # We can now extract the list of tasks as we could normally
     assert isinstance(task, Search)
 ```